 The Designated Safeguarding Lead will monitor the operation of this policy and its procedures and meet the Trustee Safeguarding Lead throughout the academic year as well as completing termly safeguarding reports.
 The DSL will update the Senior Leadership Team regularly on the operation of the School’s safeguarding arrangements.

-The Headmaster and Board of Trustees (if applicable) will undertake an annual review of this policy and how their duties under it have been discharged.
+The Principal and Vice Principal Operations and Pastoral will undertake an annual review of this policy .
 They will ensure that any deficiencies or weaknesses in regard to child protection arrangements are remedied without delay.
 The DSL prepares a written report termly and annually.
 The written report should address how the School ensures that this policy is kept up to date; staff training on safeguarding; referral information; issues and themes which may have emerged in the School and how these have been handled.
-This is sent to the Headmaster, deputy DSLs, Cranleigh UK Safeguarding Liason and Head of Schools.
+This is sent to the Principal, Vice Principals, deputy DSLs, Cranleigh UK Safeguarding Liason and Head of Schools.

 Failure to comply ADEK’s guidelines on Child Protection is subject to legal accountability and administrative penalties stipulated in accordance with ADEK’s regulations, policies and requirements, in addition to the UAE Federal Law No. 3 of 2016 on Child Rights, Federal Law No.3 of 1987 on Penal Code, and any other local or Federal relevant laws effective at the time of the incident.

 The main points of this law are as follows: